Carzit/sd-webui-samplers-scheduler-for-v1.6/README.md

 | Sampler2 | DPM2 | 10 steps |

 I recommend to use SDE in the early sampling steps and ODE in the later sampling steps to solve the inherent problems previously caused by using either singly.

+### About LCM Sampler
+Like other implemented sampling algorithms, I added the LCM sampler as a sampler option to our Sampler Scheduler.
+But obviously the iteration formula of LCM sampler $x_{i+1} = D_\theta(x_{i}) + \sigma_{i+1}	\epsilon_i$ is different from those of traditional LDM samplers.
+Ignoring its coupling with the LCM model and using it rashly as a plug-in sampler for LDM may cause some problems, such as blurring at the edge of the image.

+In addition, based on some of my experience, I recommend using LCM sampler at later sampling steps rather than at the beginning.

 ## More
 The idea of this extension was inspired by Seniorious, a Carillon composed of different talismans.